hellofresh/kangal/charts/kangal/README.md

 $ helm install kangal kangal/kangal
 ```

+The command deploys Kangal on the Kubernetes cluster in the default configuration.
+It also creates the Custom Resource Definition (CRD) if not exists.

 > **Tip**: You can provide custom installation parameters, so, for example, to set AWS credentials you can use this command:
 > ```shell
 > helm install \